bartkowiaktomasz/CS50/pset1/README.md

 ### Introduction to C

 ###### Hello
-Implement a program that prints out "hello, world"
+Implement a program that prints out "hello, world".
 ```
 $ ./hello
 hello, world